 The deadline for concept note submission is close of business (5:30pm) on Thursday, January 12, 2023.
 Concept notes must clearly address the goals and objectives of this funding opportunity, must be written in English and submitted electronically to the e-mail firstname.lastname@example.org.
 Please include in the subject line: AFCP 2023 Concept note + organization name.
 If unsure of the project eligibility, please call the program coordinator.
 Incomplete concept notes will not be reviewed.

 - AFCP Project Design Tips (PDF 320 KB)

 The program coordinator of this program is Alexandru Leanca, e-mail: email@example.com;

 Conservation of the 17th-Century Assumption of the Virgin Mary Church in Causeni

-On September 27 the U.S. Embassy announced a new and final grant of $290,000 for the preservation of the Assumption of the Virgin Mary Church Ambassadors Fund for Cultural Preservation project.
-In 2016, 2017, and 2019 the AFCP awarded $150,000, $200,000, and $380,000 grants respectively for preventive conservation, stabilization, and restoration, of one of the oldest medieval churches in the area.
-Up until now the grantee, the Archaeological Research Center of the Republic of Moldova, conducted archaeological excavations, built a new sewage and electricity system, replaced the church masonry, replaced the roof with a sturdy and historically appropriate brick one, built an aeration system around the church foundation, and consolidated and preserved the frescos in church’s altar and naos areas.
-In 2021/2022 the interior frescos consolidation and conservation in naos and pre-naos areas will continue and the project is expected to be finalized in October, 2022.
-The total project cost is estimated at $1.6 million.
+In September 2021, the U.S. Embassy announce a new and final grant of $290,000 for the preservation of the Assumption of the Virgin Mary Church Ambassadors Fund for Cultural Preservation project.
+The total U.S. contribution to the preventive conservation, stabilization, and restoration, of one of the oldest medieval churches in the area is $1,070,000.
+Up until now the grantee, the Archaeological Research Center of the Republic of Moldova, conducted archaeological excavations, built a new sewage and electricity system, replaced the church masonry, replaced the roof with a sturdy and historically appropriate brick one, built an aeration system around the church foundation, and consolidated and preserved the frescos in church’s altar, naos, and pre-naos areas.
+In 2023 the interior frescos consolidation and conservation in naos and pre-naos areas will continue and the project is expected to be finalized in 2023.